- It's the only guitar you'll ever need

 Sustainability and Innovation

 For almost two centuries, Martin has been producing high-end acoustic guitars.
-They invented and popularized the standard dreadnought guitar, developed X-Bracing (which became the golden standard for guitar construction), and designed the 14-Fret neck.
+They invented and popularized the standard dreadnought guitar, developed X-Bracing (becoming the golden standard for guitar construction), and designed the 14-Fret neck.

 Without a doubt, Martin has revolutionized the acoustic guitar world.